sasa1977/fun_chain/README.md

 ## Introduction

-This simple parse_transform simplifies function chaining in Erlang.
+This parse transform simplifies function chaining in Erlang.

 Normally in Erlang when one needs to chain dict operations, one can write it as: